Darling Harbour Woodward Water Feature: Condition

 As at 22 July 2013, the fabric is in good condition.

 The Darling Harbour Water Feature is a highly intact example of a rare fountain form designed by Robert Woodward.
 Woodward created a water flow condition that is easily sculpted by minor external forces.
 The weir configuration and drag disturbance from the sides of the spiral create waves which travel downstream.
 The waves move across the spiral at an angle and reflect from the opposite side; crisscross interference patterns result.
 The wavelength is constant and sympathetic group wave action develops and continues down the spiral.
 This wave action is an original creation which probably does not occur in nature.

-Further information
+Awards

-Robert Raymond Woodward won the following awards for his Darling Harbour Water Feature:
+Robert Woodward won the following awards for his Darling Harbour Water Feature: